doubleshow/craftml-docs/contents/gallery/pyramid/index.md

 </craft>
 ```

-Write a loop to generate a bunch of these level blocks in increasing sizes
+Use `repeat` to generate a row of these level blocks in increasing sizes

 ```craftml
 <craft>